 You should never make investment decisions solely because of tax benefits.
-That said, the tax incentives available with Venture Capital Trusts (VCTs) are undeniably exciting.
+That said, the tax incentives available with Venture Capital Trusts (VCTs) are undeniably attractive for some.

 Please remember though: tax rules can change and benefits depend on circumstances.

 VCT tax relief at a glance

 This tax year you can invest up to £200,000 in VCTs and receive tax relief of up to £60,000.
 To benefit, you must have paid or owe as much tax during the tax year in which you invest.
 To keep the relief, you must hold the investment for at least five years.